Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 - Lets you establish authority because you always have new, relevant content to share.

-How to create a content bank for your business
+How to make a content bank

 1. Decide your content categories

-- Launching
+- Funnels

 - Copywriting